BACHELOR OF BUSINESS ADMINISTRATION CURRICULUM

 The School of Business offers four majors leading to the Bachelor of Business Administration (B.B.A.): Accounting, Management, Marketing, and General Business.

 Students planning to seek a B.B.A. are initially classified as “pre-business” majors.
 In order to officially be classified into one of the majors, students must meet the formal requirements for admission to the B.B.A.
 (See item 6 under B.B.A. requirements.)
 Students are significantly limited in the number of upper division School of Business courses that they may take prior to formal B.B.A. admission.
-(Admission to the B.B.A. is often also referred to as “Admission to the School of Business.”)

-This office is responsible for assisting students in the School of Business with the development of an academic plan, career plan, teaching the Clayton State University 1000B orientation course, and coordinating student services such as scholarships, student clubs, etc. The office exists to provide one-on-one advising to ensure that students meet graduation requirements in a timely fashion and are informed of the programs and services available to them in the college.
+This office is responsible for assisting students in the School of Business with the development of an academic plan, teaching the Clayton State University 1000B orientation course, and coordinating student services such as scholarships, student clubs, etc. The office exists to provide one-on-one advising to ensure that students meet graduation requirements in a timely fashion and are informed of the programs and services available to them in the college.
 (BHS-11, 770-961-3737)